Battle of the Pips: Radar contact

-On 27 July, 80 mi west of Kiska, TG 16.22 began to pick up a series of unknown radar contacts.
+On 27 July, 80 mi west of Kiska, TG 16.22 began to pick up seven unknown radar contacts.
 The order was given to open fire, and a total of 518 14-in (360-mm) shells were fired from the battleships, but there were no hits.

 Radar was still a new and unreliable technology at that time, and weather conditions around the Aleutians were characteristically bad, with the very poor visibility normal for the area.
 No Japanese surface warships were actually within 200 mi.
-Author Brian Garfield surmises, based on analysis by modern Aleutian fishing-boat captains, that the pips were rafts of sooty or short-tailed shearwaters, species of migratory petrel that pass through the Aleutians in July every year.
+There was speculation about the presence of Japanese submarines evacuating personnel from Kiska, or even Japanese submarines towing decoys to create dummy convoys.
+Ionized clouds and atmospheric reflexions of distant mountains from Amchitka or Semisopochnoi Island were also considered.
+Author Brian Garfield surmises, based on an analysis made in October 1991 by Aleutian crab fishing-boat captain George Fulton, that the pips were rafts of sooty or short-tailed shearwaters, species of migratory petrel that pass through the Aleutians in July every year.